pierreaubert/spinorama/README.md

 ## Import

-The library support 3 kinds of data:
+The library support 4 kinds of data:
-1. ASR format provided by Klippel: a set of CSV files
+1. ASR format provided by a [Klippel NFS](https://www.klippel.de/products/rd-system/modules/nfs-near-field-scanner.html): a set of CSV files
-2. Princeton 3D3A files: they are IR data in hdf5 format
+2. Princeton 3D3A files: they are IR data in [hdf5](https://www.hdfgroup.org/solutions/hdf5/) format
-3. Scanned data from a picture with WebPlotDigitizer (takes 10 minutes per picture)
+3. Scanned data from a picture with [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) (takes 10 minutes per picture)
+4. Export in text form from [REW](https://www.roomeqwizard.com/)

 ## Computations